ValentinGuillon/class_ressources/README.md

+# class_ressources

-This repository countains ressources from class, like PDF.
+This repository countains ressources from class, like PDFs.